 Welcome to the Memory, Alzheimer’s and Dementia (MeAD) Project!

 Are you aged 16 or over and can you spare 30 minutes to help with an exciting international study on memory and play a part in helping us diagnose Alzheimer’s and other forms of dementia much more efficiently than currently possible?
+Would you like to find out how your memory compares to others your own age?

 How big a problem is dementia?